Rajat4800/A-transformer-based-recommentation-system/README.md

 # data-dynamos
+Hello my name is Rajat Kamble.
+Im a data science student.
-This repository is for our projects
+This repository is for projects.